View courses in

 Undergraduate Prerequisites: ENGBE401 or ENGEC401 and ENGBE200 or ENGEC381 and MATLAB

-The goal of this course is to provide the basic concepts and theories of speech production, speech perception and speech signal processing, and their applications to contemporary speech technology.
-The course is organized in a manner that builds a strong foundation of basics first, and then concentrates on a range of signal processing methods for representing and processing the speech signal.
+Speech (naturally spoken) is the main mode of communication between humans.
+Speech technology aims at providing the means for speech-controlled man-machine interaction.
+The goal of this course is to provide the basic concepts and theories of speech production, speech perception, and speech signal processing.
+The course is organized in a manner that builds a strong foundation of basics, followed by a range of signal processing methods for representing and processing the speech signal.
+4 cr.

 ENG EC 520: Digital Image Processing and Communication